Full Show: Preventing Myeloma Before it Gets Started with Dr. Irene Ghobrial, MD, Dana Farber Cancer Institue

 Dr. Ghobrial: It’s a small thing that we started saying, “What can we do to make a difference?”
 So we started creating a website, creating the database that patients will enter their information in.
 Can we have things simple so that it empowers patients.
 So we started the whole initiative of PCrowd.
 And PCrowd came with the idea that is a precursor crowdsourcing.
 But instead of crowdsourcing for funding we are crowdsourcing for patients to give their information and to be part of that initiative, and it came again from the idea that patients are truly the best empowerment for moving research forward.
 They can truly drive the idea of collecting samples, giving information but also can drive the research.
 They can really make a difference in this.
 And instead of depending only on academic centers or physicians or having the middleman which is the physicians, and I can’t complain about the physicians but we’re truly sometimes hindering research rather than helping it when we’re in the middle of something that the patients can do themselves.

 Jenny: What have you seen patients do in helping to drive your startup forward?

 Dr. Ghobrial: We found that indeed, if you go to the patients and ask them to be part of it, it can make a big difference.
 They are there to help and they were willing to help.
 So PCrowd started with that with an online very simple consent.
-You dont have to go to your doctor.
-Theres a way for you to receive a sample acquisition thats very well packaged, thats easy and simple for the patients to get it.
+You don’t have to go to your doctor.
+There’s a way for you to receive a sample acquisition that’s very well packaged, that’s easy and simple for the patients to get it.
 And for us to also be able to track things and move along with multiple samples throughout the course.

 Jenny: This is something that all patients can participate in no matter where they are located, is that correct?

-Dr. Ghobrial: The nice thing about PCrowd is this is not something thats limited only to Dana-Farber or to the Boston area.
-In fact, we have it now nationally open and were thinking very soon it will be internationally.
+Dr. Ghobrial: The nice thing about PCrowd is this is not something that’s limited only to Dana-Farber or to the Boston area.
+In fact, we have it now nationally open and we’re thinking very soon it will be internationally.
 Everyone can participate in PCrowd.
-Its really for every patient and for every individual who really wants to be part of this crowdsourcing way.
-Right now, were collecting a lot of patients with MGUS and smoldering myeloma or asymptomatic Waldenstrom's or the IgM-MGUS.
+It’s really for every patient and for every individual who really wants to be part of this crowdsourcing way.
+Right now, we’re collecting a lot of patients with MGUS and smoldering myeloma or asymptomatic Waldenstrom's or the IgM-MGUS.
 We're also asking patients who have very early MDS asymptomatic, as well as the early MBL, which is the early CLL cases, to be part of this big initiative.
 The hope is that not only them or their family members as we expand this to family members will be part of this, but this will be truly a community where they can actually be part of a true social community together to help advance the research.
 The whole idea is that as we get back information on their genomics, on their information of the samples, we would be able to give it back to the patients in the website so that as every 100 or 200 or 300 patient sample information comes back, we’re able to curate it and give it back to the patients to see what’s going on with the research.
 It’s also a great way for us to say, “If you want to participate in funding, then go to the sources of places that are giving us funding to help us move along in the research.”
 And again, this can help build it up more and more and it keeps expanding.

 Jenny: Well, not only can you donate to organizations that are donating to this project, but facilities also accept direct donations.
-You can make a donation to a specific lab like Dr. Ghobrials at Dana Farber and note that you want donations to go to this project.
+You can make a donation to a specific lab like Dr. Ghobrial’s at Dana Farber and note that you want donations to go to this project.
 Dr. Ghobrial, maybe you can give us an update on this project.

 Dr. Ghobrial: We were starting with asking 1,000 patients.
 Now I think we’re asking maybe more and more and more.
 And hopefully, we will use that platform for the screening program for asking a question of, “Can we screen a high-risk population that’s walking around there that they do not know they have MGUS?”
 But we can truly identify early steps of MGUS or smoldering myeloma and define who need treatment.
 And then, can we make a survival difference in those patients?
 And if we do all of that, someday we will be going to our doctors and checking a blood test, which is a very simple and easy thing, less controversial than mammograms.
-And if we have MGUS, we know that potentially, we can prevent myeloma for our own lifetime, and thats a big difference for us.
+And if we have MGUS, we know that potentially, we can prevent myeloma for our own lifetime, and that’s a big difference for us.

 Jenny: There are some people who say, if you screen everyone, you may alarm people who have MGUS or smoldering myeloma who may never progress?
 So what do you say to people who say that?